lachlan-waugh/6443/slides/content/week07.md

 {{% section %}}

 ## Due Dates
-* Some of the Topic04 challenges should be out
+* Most of the Topic04 challenges should be out
 * These are due Week08 Sunday @ 11:59pm

 ---